4. Series

 .
 Then:

-- If , converges absolutely.
+- converges absolutely

-- If , does not converge.
+- does not converge

-- If , the test is inconclusive
+- the test is inconclusive

 Root Test (Wurzelkriterium)